Bathroom Remodel Ideas – Easy DIY Projects To Makeover A Bathroom On A Budget

 White is a good color choice for bathroom remodels.
 If you want to change things up and try something different, I still recommend using white for all the walls except one.
 Bring your unique style to the room, and make a bold statement with an accent wall.
 This wall will contrast and pop against the other white walls.

-Picking a white paint color can sometimes be overwhelming because there are hundreds (maybe thousands) of white paint colors available.
-Check out our Best White Paint Color Guide for a little help picking the perfect color of white paint for your home!
+Picking a white paint color can be overwhelming because there are hundreds (probably thousands) of white paint colors available.
+For a little help choosing the perfect color, checkout the article I wrote called: Best White Paint Color Guide.
+It has several of the top white paint colors, and will help you pick the right color for your unique space.

 Painting existing cabinets is a great way to keep a bathroom remodel under budget.
 If the cabinets are in good shape and all the doors / drawers function properly, they might be worth keeping.